Food Concept Design

-The course will integrate socio-material design understanding with with more extensive and systemic user-experience perspectives.
-The course builds upon knowledge from the areas of food sociology and innovation and food systems.
+The course will integrate socio-material design understanding with more extensive and systemic user-experience perspectives.
+The course builds upon knowledge from the areas of food sociology, transition and innovation in food systems.
 The studens will gain unique integrative competencies to analyse, visualize and facilitate food design improvements for relevant users interacting in different food environments and concepts.

-The course draws on, and presents, relevant literature from design thinking, science and technology studies, food concept design methods and event - and service design studies.
+The course draws on, and presents, relevant literature and applied methods from design thinking.
 Students are expected to create visual and conceptual solutions that are informed by both theory and practice, and to be able to discuss and present these solutions in an manner that coherently reflects, the different fields of study presented throughout the course.

 Msc Programme in Integrated Food Studies

 - describe and compare conceptual design methods and models